Glossary & Terms

 Satisfactory Academic Progress (SAP)

-The academic progress standards established by the Financial Aid Office that are required by the federal government.
+The academic progress standards established by the Financial Aid Office as required by the federal government.
 Students must meet these standards each year in order to receive financial aid funds.

 In an ideal world, the Financial Aid Office would be able to provide each student with the full difference between their ability to pay (EFC) and the cost of attendance (COA).
 Due to budget constraints, the Financial Aid Office may provide the student with less than the student's entire need.
 This gap is known as "unmet need."